jwnz/sentence-transformers-rs/README.md

 ### Other Models

-You can also build models that aren’t in the supported list, as long as the architecture is based on `BertModel`, `XLMRobertaModel`, or `DistilBertModel` .
+You can also build models that aren’t in the supported list, as long as the architecture is based on `BertModel`, `XLMRobertaModel`, `DistilBertModel`, or `MPNetModel*`.
 If you're not sure, check the `"architectures"` field in the repo's [`config.json`](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2/blob/main/config.json) file.

 ```Rust
 use sentence_transformers_rs::{